Back to Search Start Over

 Abstract

-Predominantly antibody deficiencies have an estimated prevalence of more than 1/25,000.
+Abstract: Predominantly antibody deficiencies have an estimated prevalence of >1 in 25 000.
 Their classical phenotype entails the association of autoimmune manifestations with increased susceptibility to infections.
 Up to 8% of these patients ultimately develop immune thrombocytopenic purpura (ITP).
-Reducing the risk of infections and considering non immunosuppressive treatments, such as thrombopoietin receptor agonists (TPO-RAs), are important needs in these patients.
-This nationwide retrospective case series assessed outcomes and safety of TPO-RAs as treatment for ITP in adults diagnosed with predominantly antibody deficiencies.
-Response and complete response to treatment were defined as platelet count reaching 30 x 109/L and 100 x 109/L respectively.
+Reducing the risk for infections and considering nonimmunosuppressive treatments, such as thrombopoietin receptor agonists (TPO-RAs), are important considerations for these patients.
+This nationwide retrospective case series assessed the outcomes and safety of TPO-RAs as treatment for ITP in adults diagnosed with predominantly antibody deficiencies.
+Response and complete response to treatment were defined as platelet count reaching 30 × 109/L and 100 × 109/L, respectively.
 We analyzed data from 28 patients.
-The median follow-up after introduction of the first TPO-RAs was 33 months (range, 2 weeks - 10,6 years).
-After 6 weeks of follow up, response was achieved for 24 out of 28 patients (85.7%), among which 21 patients (75%) displayed a complete response.
-At the last available follow-up visit only 7 patients (25%) needed second-line therapies for ITP among which only 5 patients (17.9%) received immunosuppressants.
-Only 3 patients (10.7%) reported hepatobiliary laboratory adverse events of light or mild severity and 3 patients (10.7%) reported thrombotic events.
-In conclusion, TPO-RAs appeared as an effective and safe option of treatment in these case series.
-Our results suggest that Eltrombopag or Romiplostim should be considered as second line therapy of ITP related to predominantly antibody deficiencies.<br /> (Copyright © 2024 American Society of Hematology.)
+The median follow-up time after introduction of the first TPO-RAs was 33 months (range, 2 weeks to 10.6 years).
+After 6 weeks of follow-up, response was achieved in 24 of the 28 patients (85.7%), and among those, 21 patients (75%) displayed a complete response.
+At the last available follow-up visit, only 7 patients (25%) needed second-line therapies for ITP, and among those, only 5 patients (17.9%) received immunosuppressants.
+Only 3 patients (10.7%) reported laboratory-confirmed hepatobiliary adverse events of light or mild severity and 3 patients (10.7%) reported thrombotic events.
+In conclusion, TPO-RAs seemed to be an effective and safe option of treatment in these case series.
+Our results suggest that eltrombopag or romiplostim should be considered as second-line therapy for ITP related to predominantly antibody deficiencies.<br /> (© 2024 by The American Society of Hematology.
+Licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0), permitting only noncommercial, nonderivative use with attribution.
+All other rights reserved.)

 Details